The Valley of Decision: Plot

-In Pittsburgh, 1873, Mary Rafferty, an Irish immigrant, lives with her crippled father Pat and her sister Kate Shannon.
-Mary tells her father that she has been hired as a house maid for William Scott, a steel mill owner.
-Pat disapproves of her daughter's decision as he became crippled while working for William's mill.
-On Mary's first work day, William's son Paul arrives home from London and is greeted by his mother Clarissa and his siblings, Ted, Constance and William Jr.
+In 1873 Pittsburgh, Irish immigrant Mary Rafferty lives with her crippled father Pat and her sister Kate Shannon.
+Mary tells her father she was hired as a housemaid for steel mill owner William Scott.
+Pat disapproves of his daughter's decision, as he became crippled while working for William's mill.

+On Mary's first work day, William's son Paul arrives home from London and is greeted by his mother Clarissa and his siblings, Ted, Constance and William Jr. Later that evening, the Scotts host a dinner where Mary becomes acquainted with Paul.

-Later that evening, the Scotts host an evening dinner, where Mary becomes acquainted with Paul.
-At the steel mill, Paul expresses interest in modernizing the furnace to produce more finer steel.
+At the steel mill, Paul expresses interest in modernizing the furnace to produce finer steel.
 Paul's friend Jim Brennan shows him a model of the furnace at Mary's residence, but Pat forces him to leave.
 Angered at her father, Mary steps out and begins to fall in love with Paul.

-One night, Constance attempts to sneak out of the house to elope with Giles, the Earl of Moulton, but is prevented by Mary.
-Impressed with Mary's loyal servitude, Clarissa invites Mary aboard a cruise to William Jr.'s wedding in Boston.
+One night, Constance attempts to sneak out and elope with Giles, the Earl of Moulton, but is prevented by Mary.
+Impressed with Mary's loyalty, Clarissa invites her aboard a cruise to William Jr.'s wedding in Boston.
 There, Mary and Paul kiss on the decks.